EventFlow: Forecasting Temporal Point Processes with Flow Matching: Conclusion

-This research was supported by the National Institutes of Health under award R01-LM013344 and by the Hasso Plattner Institute (HPI) Research Center in Machine Learning and Data Science at the University of California, Irvine.
+We thank the reviewers for their feedback on improving the paper.
+This work was supported by National Science Foundation under awards NSF 2505006 and NSF 2425932, by the National Institutes of Health under awards R01-LM013344 and R01CA297869, by the UK EPSRC grant EP/Y037200/1, by the Hasso Plattner Institute (HPI) Research Center in Machine Learning and Data Science at UCI, and by funding support from Google and from SAP.